 Nonstick ceramic-coated aluminum skillet.

-We've covered this already but here it is again for people who are skipping around and not reading straight through (which, we know, is most of you).
+We've covered this already but here it is again for people who are skipping around and not reading straight through the article.

 Traditional ceramic encompasses many types of stoneware, including glass, enamel, fired clays, and glass/ceramic composites.
-These are made much the same way they have been for hundreds or thousands of years--but without toxins--and are considered safe for human use.
+These are made much the same way they have been for hundreds or thousands of years and are considered safe for human use.

 Nonstick ceramic was invented in 2007.
 It is also made from sand or clay, but the manufacturing process is different, and nonstick ceramic contains substances that traditional ceramics do not.

-These substances, called titanium dioxide nanoparticles, are common in many manufacturing processes today.
-There is some evidence that they can have some harmful effects, including an association to malignant tumors.
+These substances, titanium dioxide nanoparticles, are common in many manufacturing processes today.
+There is some evidence that they can have some harmful effects, including an association with malignant tumors.

 Is Stoneware Safer than Metal Cookware?